Filming the naming of

 The Swastika Electric Picture Company showed Spencer's film at the Protestant

-Hall, Queanbeyan, New South Wales on 7 April 1913,
+Hall, Queanbeyan, New South Wales on 7 April 1913 and after,

-claiming they were the first to show it "outside the metropolis"
+claiming they were the first to show it outside the metropolis

 Pathé's version (in their Gazette) was shown at Queanbeyan's Triumph Pictures

-the following night, possibly also with Spencer's.
+the following night, possibly also with Spencer's.18

 During April and May 1913, the Spencer's film or the Pathé film was shown at cinemas around the country.